 A different topic is covered each month, including communication, lesson planning, grading, technology time-savers, and so much more.
 Plus, to address changes and requirements in education, they review and adjust the content of each month’s resources the month prior if necessary.

 How much of a commitment is it?

-You can pay a one-time purchase fee of $137 or break it into three payments of $49.
-And if you find the club is not for you, there is a 100 percent money-back guarantee.
+You pay a one-time fee of $175.
+If you join the 2023 cohort between June 15-30, you get a discounted rate of only $159 (or pay in three installments of $55 each).
+Once you join, there are no ongoing fees—you basically pay once, and have access forever.
+In addition, if for any reason you feel the program is not a fit, there is a 100 percent money-back guarantee.
 (Although the site estimates that only three percent of teachers who join request a refund.)

 Can I join anytime I like?

-No. There is a limited enrollment period.
-A new cohort begins each July.
-These cohorts give you the support of other teachers who are working through each focus area at the same time.
+No. There is a limited enrollment period with a new cohort beginning each July.
+The deadline to join the 2023 cohort is July 17.
+Your cohort provides support from the other teachers who are working through each focus area at the same time.

 How do I sign up?

-Are you one of the many teachers who has joined the 40 Hour Teacher Workweek Club?
-Come and share your experience on the WeAreTeachers HELPLINE group on Facebook.
+Share your 40 Hour Teacher Workweek reviews on the WeAreTeachers HELPLINE group on Facebook.

 Plus, check out Tackling the Myth of the Rock Star Teacher.